Our Key Stage 3 Curriculum offer

-The Gillford Centres vision statement is “Acheiving Together” and this surmises our core values of ensuring a personalised curriculum that meets the needs of individuals at the college.
+The Gillford Centres vision statement is “Inspiring children, changing lives for a brighter future” and this surmises our core values of ensuring a personalised curriculum that meets the needs of individuals.
 Most if not all of the students are referred to The Gillford Centre because mainstream education has not worked fully and issues have arisen for students that have placed barriers to their learning.
 The Gillford Centre aims to remove those barriers and develop students academically and pastorally to ensure success in the future.

 We aim to promote their spiritual, moral, social and cultural, as well as academic and physical development by providing them with new and varied experiences.
 We understand that our pupils can face real challenges in their lives and circumstances, we work with our children to address these difficulties and support the children to ensure that we develop them holistically.

 We encourage pupils to take part in a range of enrichment activities, trips and visits, which include our partnerships with the wide range of arts, sports and cultural venues in our proximity.

 We pursue opportunities to gain accreditation matched to ability whenever appropriate and available; for example, through AQA unit awards or NIBAS qualifications for bouldering.

 Our curriculum seeks to offer flexibility to young people to enable them to access learning which engages them and challenges them, allowing them to develop at a pace consistent with their abilities.
 Our aim is to help our pupils be successful in the next part of their lives, whether in the PRU or in mainstream education.

 Arrive 9.00 depart 3.00.
 All break and lunch periods are fully staffed and aim to build positive relationships, correcting behaviour and encouraging positive interaction between peers.
 There will also be targeted interventions for individuals at this time based on need.